Available in Nexus Repository OSS and Nexus Repository Pro

 This realm identifies external storage in an Atlassian Crowd system with details documented in Atlassian Crowd Support.

 Docker Bearer Token Realm

 This realm permits docker repositories with the ability to have anonymous read enabled on their repositories in conjunction with the Force basic authentication configuration setting.
-This is documented further in the Docker section.
+This is documented further in Authentication, found in the Docker section.

 This realm identifies external storage in an LDAP system including e.g., Microsoft ActiveDirectory, ApacheDS, OpenLDAP with details documented in LDAP.

 npm Bearer Token Realm